 Promoting the company’s KPIs means increasing the visibility of the company’s goals.
 Communicating this vital information to your staff ensures that everyone understands what they can do to help and how they can get involved in moving the business forward.
 A company with clear goals and transparent internal communications will ultimately have a more engaged and focused workforce, as employees will have a greater understanding of what the business is trying to achieve.
-And there’s no simpler way to promote KPIs than on your intranet software.
+And there’s no simpler way to promote KPIs than on your online intranet software.

 The benefits of promoting KPIs on your intranet